The Foundation

 “Preservation is the key word here.
 To preserve this little corner of the world is a vision worth striving for,” explains founder Eleanor Miller of her support of The New Hope Colony Foundation for the Arts.
 "We are working hard to make it happen with the help of everyone interested in the preservation of the arts.”

-The Board of Trustees
+Board of Trustees

 Lawrence P. Booth, President

-Eleanor Miller, Founder and Vice-President
+Eleanor Miller, Founder and Vice-President/Treasurer/Secretary

-Eleanor was the director of the Theater at the Phillips’ Mill Community Association for over 40 years, directing, producing and performing in a multitude of various theatrical productions.
-She is a well-established alumni of The Bucks County Playhouse.
+Accomplished Broadway actress Eleanor Miller found her home in Bucks County through an abiding love of the arts she shared with her husband, Shaun Marshall Miller, a Publisher/Artist and Son of R.A.D.
+Miller.
+He was the grandson of Dr. George Morley Marshall, who brought William Lathrop to Phillips’ Mill, which led to the founding of original New Hope Art Colony.
+Eleanor still resides in the house in Phillips’ Mill Historic District, which originally served as Morgan Colt’s painting studio.
+Eleanor was the Theater Director at the Phillips’ Mill Community Association for over 40 years, directing, producing and performing in a multitude of various theatrical productions.
+She is a well-established alumnus of The Bucks County Playhouse.
 Her most notable role was her portrayal of Abigail Adams in the production of 1776 with a NY cast.
 Eleanor has served the New Hope/Solebury communities in countless ways and, after 35 years in the business, is still gainfully employed at Kurfiss Sotheby’s International Real Estate.
 Specifically, Eleanor has been involved with historical landmark buildings, inns and early established farm properties..

 Joyce Towbin-Chasan, Gallerist and Curator